Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 Simple rule

-If you’re storing “a list of things” with queries, use Room.
-If you’re storing settings, use DataStore.
+If you need to filter/sort/search a list of items, use Room.
+If you are storing simple settings, use DataStore.

 Networking checklist